Shopping

 There are variable speed settings, so you can get just the right consistency for your little one.
 We used the small blending cup, but you could use it in a large pan, pot, or jug when you're making a batch of baby food.

+It also comes with a mashing wand, creating a lump-free consistency that is great for little eaters.
 We also liked the safety feature, which requires you to first press down on the top section of the handle before pressing the trigger.
 It's handy for the clumsy, or if you have kids running around the place.

 The downsides?
 It’s handheld, so you do have to do some manual work.
 You might prefer a tiny jug blender that does everything for you, like the Nutribullet Baby, but we found that option (and others like it) much more flimsy, irritating to clean, and generally limiting.
-While the Braun is expensive, it's a powerful and versatile option.
+While the Braun is expensive, it's a powerful, durable, and versatile option.

 Our full Braun MultiQuick 9 Immersion Blender review has more details.